DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 ### Local Browsers

-You can specify [locally installed browsers](common-concepts/browsers/browser-support.md#locally-installed-browsers) using browser aliases or paths (with the `path:` prefix).
-Use the [--list-browsers](#-b---list-browsers) command to output aliases for automatically detected browsers.
+You can use browser aliases or paths to executable files to specify [locally installed browsers](../concepts/browsers.md#locally-installed-browsers).
+The [--list-browsers](#-b---list-browsers) command prints aliases for all automatically detected browsers.

-The following example demonstrates how to run a test in several browsers.
-The browsers are specified differently: one using an alias, the other using a path.
+The following example demonstrates how to run a test in two browsers: one browser is specified with an alias, the other browser is identified with a path.

 ```sh
 testcafe chrome,path:/applications/safari.app tests/sample-fixture.js